 Our babies are sweethearts, so they deserve the sweetest things in life, right?
 Well, here’s a recipe of Paneer Apple Delight that’s almost like a gourmet dessert for babies.

 I have often treated my baby to this dish whenever I was bored feeding him the usual dal and mashed roti.
-It’s a real joy to see him savour this humble little dessert, once in awhile.
+It’s a real joy to see him savour this humble little dessert, once in a while.

 Omit the nut powder or reduce its quantity as it tends to make the dish heavy on the stomach.
 You may also add a teaspoon of milk to make the consistency more puree-like.

 Substitute apple with pear, or any other fibrous fruit if you wish to.
-Honey can also be avoided if the fruit is sweet enough.

 I have seldom pureed fruits or vegetables for my son as I prefer giving him the real feel of textures and flavours in his weaning foods.
 You will find that the paneer and apple in this recipe are grated and not pureed or mashed.